hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250611600v1-graphrag-causal-a-novel-graph-augmented-framework-for-causal-reasoni.md

 ---
 layout: default
-title: GraphRAG-Causal: A novel graph-augmented framework for causal reasoning and annotation in news
+title: "GraphRAG-Causal: A novel graph-augmented framework for causal reasoning and annotation in news"
 ---

 # GraphRAG-Causal: A novel graph-augmented framework for causal reasoning and annotation in news